310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 {% bubble Eichi smile %}
 Oh?
 I would’ve scoffed if anyone else said that to me, but for some strange reason, I can trust those words when it comes from you — Chiaki.

 Fufu.
 How nostalgic.
-Didn’t we also huddle close and speak of our dreams back when we were children in the hospital?[^3]
+Didn’t we also huddle close and speak of our dreams like this back when we were children in the hospital?[^3]

 Time had passed since then, and our innocent selves have changed so much that we no longer have any traces of our former selves—